James-Guo-03/James-Guo-03.github.io/files/Java.md

 - Constructor is called when an object of that class type is created, and which can be used to initialize all fields.
 - The constructor has the same name as the class.
 The constructor method has no return type, not even void.
-- The default constuctor takes in no input while overloading allows multiple constructors with different parameters as input.
+- The default constructor takes in no input while overloading allows multiple constructors with different parameters as input.

 Mutator: